 We talked about what sparked that interest, and how she’s managed to make small changes over time that have had a big impact.
 We also talked a little about the ethos that makes Each Peach different, and how she finds time and energy for it all.

-If you want to watch the full video with the brilliant Kate, you can just scroll straight down to the bottom by clicking here.
+If you want to watch the full video with the brilliant Kate, you can just scroll straight down to the bottom.
 If you like your information more bite-sized, you can check out short clips and summaries and our five key takeaways from the interview.

 The first steps to sustainability